Laxatives: Proceed With Caution

 - Get advice from a doctor or pharmacist before starting a new treatment.

 Laxatives can help treat constipation when they are used correctly.
 If lifestyle changes do not help, then use a laxative that is safe.
 A pharmacist can guide you in picking out the right laxative.
 Pharmacists know the differences among all the products.
+All you have to do is ask your pharmacist for personalized patient education.
 This can save you from dangerous side effects and interactions.

 © 2010 Consumer Health Information Corporation.
 All rights reserved.